Pawz-bit/Pawz-bit/README.md

 • over 20+ dni or intwc . same goes for anyone uder 14. ( im 17 . .)

-  • " mina ashido kin, ! 𓎠 doubles intwc .𓎡
+  • " mina ashido and 118o8 irl ! 𓎠 doubles intwc .𓎡

    • " I tend to copy other peoples typing quirks ,  or even copy how they type in general. i dont MEAN to do this on puropse to annoy others. its just how i show my appreciation towards you .